 Manal Alzayani, Master Personal Trainer, Fitness, Motivation and Lifestyle Coach – FitOlogy-BH

-Usually older adults who are over there 50’s suffer from Loss of bone density, loss of muscle mass, the are at higher risk of falls and they have reduced cardiovascular function and the lose their functional strength!
+Usually older adults who are over 50 suffer from loss of bone density, loss of muscle mass, they are at higher risk of falls and they have reduced cardiovascular function and lose their functional strength!

 Benefits of training for older adults are:

 - Reduces the risk of CV disease, hypertension, strokes, Type 2 diabetes, osteoporosis, obesity, cancer, stress and depression.

 - Reduces effects of stress and depression, improves sleep, digestion, metabolic rate, balance and coordination and improves self-confidence.